ericspod/X4DF/README.md

 For 2D images indexed as (width,height) arrays, this implies the image will be stored in a transposed manner if the text data is viewed as an ASCII-art type image.
 Pixel values that run down the left-hand side of the image will instead be stored as the first row.
-For 3D/4D images indexed as (width,height,depth) or (width,height,depth,time), this implies that values in the depth or time dimention get stored first.
+For 3D/4D images indexed as (width,height,depth) or (width,height,depth,time), this implies that values in the depth or time dimension get stored first.

 ### Binary Array